 Learn more about how much you can make from disability benefits.

 If you don’t think your sciatica meets the criteria, you can still apply.
-There’s no penalty for applying and it may still be worth it if you can’t work because of your sciatica.
+There’s no penalty for applying, and it may still be worth it if you can’t work because of your sciatica.

 The reality is that even if you do meet the criteria, qualifying for Social Security disability benefits is difficult.
 Only 20% of applicants get approved on their first try.
+But we almost always recommend that you appeal that decision.
+More than 50% of applicants get approval after appearing before an administrative law judge.

 You can also get even more tips on the application process with our step-by-step guide to applying for disability.
-Also check out our helpful resources for people with disabilities if you need financial assistance, legal assistance, or help affording food and housing while you apply.
+Also, check out our helpful resources for people with disabilities if you need financial assistance, legal assistance, or help affording food and housing while you apply.

 Jackie Jakab